Fang-Robotics-ACC/fang-robotics-mcb/docs/articles/oddities.md

 The constructor needs to pass a **smart** pointer via value instead of l-value reference, address, or r-value reference.

+This is important because it shows the caller of the constructor that their variables are being moved into the parameters when being used as arguments.
+In addition, the variables being initialized within the class are clearly being initialized via moving instead of copy or reference.

+It guarantees and shows that guarantee that move semantics are being used.

+### Stack Overflow explanation

 https://stackoverflow.com/questions/75800644/passing-stdunique-ptr-to-constructor-through-r-value-reference

 "Don't use std::unique\_ptr at all where no transfer is intended (use a raw